NHS negligence claims

 NHS Resolution (formerly the National Health Service Litigation Authority) states that the average NHS compensation claim total is £50,000.
 However, this can be anywhere from as little as £1,000 for minor damages, to six-figure payouts.

-Who pays for NHS negligence claims?
+Who pays the compensation for NHS negligence claims?

 NHS Resolution was said up to pay for NHS negligence claims, effectively acting as an insurer in the event of compensation payouts.
 It is funded by individual NHS trusts around the country, which in themselves are funded by the taxpayer.
 In 2019, NHS Resolution spent some £83.4 billion on medical negligence claims.